Download your Free Guide

 To get the biggest bang for your buck for juices, I recommend taking greens powder - they're literally a superfood.
 Here are our favorites: The Best Greens Powders.

-You’ll also need to do some research on your alcoholic beverage choices.
+You’ll also need to do some research on your alcoholic beverage choices (see also ‘The Healthiest Summer Cocktails to Support Your Meal Plan‘).
 Some beers and wines are processed using animal products.
 If you don’t want to risk it, almost all hard liquors are vegan friendly (5).

 If you wish to know more about vegan diet or plant-based diet, in general, you can check out our article here.